Red-hot Judge powers streaking Yankees past Red Sox 9-7

 TRAINER’S ROOM

 Red Sox: Following a night off, slumping J.D.
-Martinez was back in the lineup playing right field — giving catcher Christian Vázquez a breather as the DH.
-Boston manager Ron Roenicke said he considered using Martinez as a pinch-hitter Saturday, but the veteran slugger has a lengthy routine when getting ready and both preferred a full night off.
+Martinez was back in the lineup playing right field — giving Vázquez a breather as the DH rather than catching.
+Roenicke said he considered using Martinez as a pinch-hitter Saturday, but the veteran slugger has a lengthy routine when getting ready and both preferred a full night off.

 Yankees: All-Star closer Aroldis Chapman has thrown on back-to-back days since rejoining the Yankees following a bout with the coronavirus.
 The team hopes to have him throw a bullpen Monday.
-“He’s doing great,” manager Aaron Boone said.
+“He’s doing great,” Boone said.
 “Everything’s gone well.”

 UP NEXT